mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

-The path find in the `tf_connector_avoidance.launch file <https://github.com/mrs-brubotics/testing_brubotics/blob/master/launch/rviz/tf_connector_avoidance.launch>`__ file has also been changed (line 16) because it calls the `tf_connector_avoidance.yaml file <https://github.com/mrs-brubotics/testing_brubotics/blob/master/config/tf_connector_avoidance.yaml>`__ which permits to visualize several drones at the same time thanks to the tf. :blue:`[Maybe explain more precisely what this file do]JV`
+The path find in the `tf_connector_avoidance.launch file <https://github.com/mrs-brubotics/testing_brubotics/blob/master/launch/rviz/tf_connector_avoidance.launch>`__ file has also been changed (line 16) because it calls the `tf_connector_avoidance.yaml file <https://github.com/mrs-brubotics/testing_brubotics/blob/master/config/tf_connector_avoidance.yaml>`__ which permits to see the number of drones we want.
+This why this file is located in our workspace.

 .. code-block:: html